matloff/regtools/README.md

 examination of quadratic effects, investigation of nonhomogeneity of variance.

-* Tools for multiclass classification, parametric and nonparametric, any number of classes.
+* Tools for multiclass classification, parametric and nonparametric, for any number of classes.
 One vs. All and All vs. All paradigms.
 Novel adjustment for artificially balanced (or undesirably imbalanced) data.

 * Nonparametric regression for general dimensions in predictor and